sergmudrea/PentaFrame/README.md

 - NVMe SSD (via HAT or integrated)
 - Vulkan‑capable GPU for Windows/gaming workloads

-**x86_64:** Penta OS also works natively on amd64, but the Windows emulation layer is simpler (no Box64 needed, just Wine).
+**x86_64:** Penta OS also works natively on amd64; the Windows emulation layer is simpler (no Box64 needed, just Wine).
 Development is focused on ARM64 first.

 ---